lumeland/blog/posts/lume-1.18.0-release-notes.md

-In order to make this work more easy, Lume has the `picture` plugin that converts any regular `<img>` element to a full featured `<picture>` element creating all `<source srset>` needed to support all formats and resolutions.
+In order to make this work more easy, Lume has the `picture` plugin that converts any regular `<img>` element to a full featured `<picture>` element creating all `<source srcset>` needed to support all formats and resolutions.
 This plugin relies on the `imagick` plugin to make the transformations, so you need the two plugins installed in this exact order: